Phishing scams 101: How good are you at detecting a phishing attack?

 *The thief probably isn’t the one who created the phishing attempt; they often just buy stolen credit card details online.

-Phishing attacks get smarter all the time; make sure you stay alert and evolve along with them.
+Phishing scams get smarter all the time; make sure you stay alert and evolve along with them.

-No matter how cyber-sharp you think you are, remember that phishing crooks have one big advantage: they can fail hundreds of times, but you only need to slip up once.
+No matter how scam savvy you think you are, remember that phishing crooks have one big advantage: they can fail hundreds of times, but you only need to slip up once.

 Next